viponpoint/SOAR-EDR-Project/README.md

 </br>

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/YESorNO.png)
-If the Analyst click on Yes, then the system will be Isolated immediately
+If the Analyst clicks on YES, the system will be Isolated immediately

 </br>

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/CompIsolated.png)
-The system is immediately isolated because the Analyst click Yes
+The system is immediately isolated as seen in the above diagram because the Analyst clicks YES

 </br>

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/SlackIsolatedEM.png)
-And a message is also sent to Slack as seen above that the system has been Isolated
+An alert is also sent to Slack as seen above that the system has been Isolated

 </br>